Course: Genocide and Group Hostility

 - Impunity for past crimes.

-(To read more on RA and EW mechanisms, read this article from Ellen E. Stensrud)
+(To learn more about RA and EW mechanisms, read this article from Ellen E. Stensrud)

 Gender Perspective & Early Warning Signs

-Gender influences the preparation and perpetration of mass atrocities.
-Paying attention to gender inequalities, hateful rhetoric, and escalating domestic violence can help identify the risk of atrocities.
+Gender is a factor in the preparation and perpetration of mass atrocities.
+Paying attention to gender inequalities, hateful rhetoric, and escalating domestic violence can help identify the risk of atrocities, since these act as signs of increasingly violent behaviors in a society.

 - Increases in sexist, homophobic or misogynistic hate speech and propaganda;